FredrikBlix/AdventOfCode2024/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Santa-Clause License.
 See the [LICENSE](./LICENSE) file for details.